RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 </SCOREFXNS>
 ```

 Conventionally, tags are indented in proportion to their level of nesting, but this is for human readability, not for machine parsing; the rosetta_scripts application disregards tabs entirely.
 The one case in which whitespace matters is when setting options within a tag.
-When a tag contains an option that accepts a comma-separated list of strings, these must *not* have whitespace within them:
+When a tag contains an option that accepts a comma-separated list, these must *not* have whitespace within them:

 ```xml
 <PackRotamers name=pack1 task_operations=task1,task2,task3 /> #This is allowed